Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 ---

 With this network design customers will only pay for the two Private Endpoints (charged per hour) as well as the ingress and egress traffic that is sent through the Private Endpoints.
 In addition, customers will have to pay [data transfer cost](https://azure.microsoft.com/en-gb/pricing/details/bandwidth/) for traffic between regions.
-However, due to teh statement above, you will NOT be charged for the global Vnet peering ingress and egress cost.
+However, due to the statement above, you will NOT be charged for the global Vnet peering ingress and egress cost.
 In summary, this first option has noteworthy cost benefits compared to the option mentioned below.

 Summary: :heavy_plus_sign::heavy_plus_sign::heavy_plus_sign:

 #### Bandwidth and Latency

 Due to the fact that there are no NVAs limiting throughput and a lower number of hops for cross-region Data Landing Zone data exchange, the bandwidth and latency will be much lower compared to option 2.
-Physical limits in our datacenters will dictate the bandwith and latency that can be achieved for cross-region traffic (speed of fiber cables/light, gateways and routers).
+Physical limits in our datacentres will dictate the bandwidth and latency that can be achieved for cross-region traffic (speed of fibre cables/light, gateways and routers).

 Summary: :heavy_plus_sign::heavy_plus_sign::heavy_plus_sign:

 #### Summary

 Global Vnet peering between Data Landing Zones in different regions can have tremendous benefits especially as the cross-region data traffic increases inside the data platform.
-Service management will be muchsimplified, the core Azure platform team will be relieved and use cases that require low latency and high bandwith will benefit from this option.
-Also from a cost perspective there are benefits that should be considered when deciding about cross-region Data Landing Zone connectivity.
+Service management will be much simplified, the core Azure platform team will be relieved and use cases that require low latency and high bandwith will benefit from this option.
+Also, from a cost perspective there are benefits that should be considered when deciding about cross-region Data Landing Zone connectivity.

 ### 2. Traditional Spoke-Hub-Hub-Spoke Design (NOT Recommended)